1. The Production Gap is terrifying.

 Most climate policy is focused on consumption.
 The Paris Accord is based on each country’s consumption.
 But oil companies are planning to produce far more fossil fuels than the world is planning to consume — because they’re betting at least some countries will fail to limit consumption.

-It’s very hard to stop production for the international market.
+It’s hard to stop production for the international market.
 Activists only have a few options: they can block oil production and transport with their bodies (which is awesome, but isn’t for everybody), pressure governments to regulate production (which the Liberals are unlikely to do) or block the money pipeline.
 Bank Switch accounts for the production gap by targeting the loans that allow fossil fuel expansion to happen!

 2. Divestment Isn’t Enough.